MonashDeepNeuron/HPP/content/week3/tasks/references.md

 References are also used to denote move semantics in functions.
 So far we have only seen value, pointer and reference semantics.
 Move semantics allow for a function to take ownership of a object from a variable.
 Move semantics are denoted using the `T&&` type signature, this is also called a rvalue.
 This allows us to rip out the guts of an object and use it how we please.
 To create a rvalue from an existing object we use the `std::move()` function from the `<utility>` header.

 The difficulty of move semantics is it only applies to objects that can move ie. types with move constructors and move assignments.
 Without these constructors `T&&` just becomes a regular reference.
 This is the case for primitive types in C++.
-We will cover more on moves in [Week 5](/content/week5/README.md).
+We will cover more on the specifics of moves in [Week 5](/content/week5/README.md) but there is an example on the next set of tasks.

 ## Links